Software Engineer working on awesome open-source projects 🎉

 - [A] English Language

-An entirely open-source port forwarding helper to localhost using SSH tunnels.
+An entirely open-source port forwarding helper from localhost built using SSH tunnels.

-I built it out of a frustration that none of the existing tools in the area were open source and had minimal client-side dependencies.
+I built it out of a frustration that none of the existing tools in the area were open source or had minimal client-side dependencies.

 Timetable extractor and converter for University of Birmingham web timetables.